Hamilton Cycles in Dense Regular Digraphs and Oriented Graphs: Balancing partitions

 \no Let $G$ be a digraph.
-A subgraph $P$ of $G$ is called an \emph{anti-directed path} in $G$ if its edges can be ordered as $E(P)=\{e_1,e_2,\ldots,e_k\}$ for some $k \in \mathbb{N}$ such that \begin{itemize} \item[(i)] $(e_1,e_2,\ldots,e_k)$ induces an (undirected) path when we forgot the directions of the edges, and \item[(ii)] $(e_1,e_2,\ldots,e_k)$ does not contain a directed path of length at least two. \end{itemize} An anti-directed path $P$ in $G$ is said to be \emph{maximal} if it is not entirely contained in any other anti-directed path.
+A subgraph $P$ of $G$ is called an \emph{anti-directed path} in $G$ if its edges can be ordered as $E(P)=\{e_1,e_2,\ldots,e_k\}$ for some $k \in \mathbb{N}$ such that \begin{itemize} \item[\rm(i)] $(e_1,e_2,\ldots,e_k)$ induces an (undirected) path when we forgot the directions of the edges, and \item[\rm(ii)] $(e_1,e_2,\ldots,e_k)$ does not contain a directed path of length at least two. \end{itemize} An anti-directed path $P$ in $G$ is said to be \emph{maximal} if it is not entirely contained in any other anti-directed path.

 \begin{lemma} Let $\mathcal{P}_3=\{V_{ij}:i,j \in [3]\}$ be a $9$-partition of an oriented graph $G$.
-Let $\mathscr{S}$ be a set of path systems in $G$, and let $H$ be the graph induced by all the paths in $\mathscr{S}$.
+Let $\mathscr{S}$ be a set consisting of three path systems in $G$ of different types; thus either $\mathscr{S}$ is a symmetric $3$-set or an anti-symmetric $3$-set.
+Let $H$ be the graph induced by all the paths in $\mathscr{S}$.
 If $\mathscr{S}$ is a symmetric $3$-set, then $H$ is the disjoint union of paths and cycles.
-If $\mathscr{S}$ is an anti-symmetric $3$-set with special element $S$, then $E(H)$ can be partitioned into maximal anti-directed paths $Q$ of length at most three with the following properties: \begin{itemize} \item[(i)] If $Q$ is a maximal anti-directed path of length two, then $Q$ has unique edge belonging to~$S$. \item[(ii)] If $Q$ is a maximal anti-directed path of length three, then each edge of $Q$ belongs to a distinct path system in $\mathscr{S}$ where the middle edge belongs to~$S$. \end{itemize}
+If $\mathscr{S}$ is an anti-symmetric $3$-set with special element $S$, then $E(H)$ can be partitioned into maximal anti-directed paths $Q$ of length at most three with the following properties: \begin{itemize} \item[\rm(i)] If $Q$ is a maximal anti-directed path of length two, then $Q$ has a unique edge belonging to~$S$. \item[\rm(ii)] If $Q$ is a maximal anti-directed path of length three, then each edge of $Q$ belongs to a distinct path system in $\mathscr{S}$ where the middle edge belongs to~$S$. \end{itemize}

 \end{lemma}

 \begin{proof} If $\mathscr{S}$ is a symmetric $3$-set, without loss of generality, assume $\mathscr{S}=\{\mathcal{Q}_{23},\mathcal{Q}_{31},\mathcal{Q}_{12}\}$ where the path system $\mathcal{Q}_{ij}$ is type-$ij$.
 Then, for any $x_{23}y_{23}\in E(\mathcal{Q}_{23})$, $x_{31}y_{31}\in E(\mathcal{Q}_{31})$, $x_{12}y_{12}\in E(\mathcal{Q}_{12})$, we obtain $x_{23}$, $x_{31}$, $x_{12}$ are all distinct since $x_{23}\in V_{2*}$, $x_{31}\in V_{3*}$, and $x_{12}\in V_{1*}$.
 Similarly, we have $y_{23}$, $y_{31}$, $y_{12}$ are all distinct.
 Therefore, for any vertex $v\in H$, we have $d^{+}(v), d^{-}(v)\leq 1$, which implies $H$ is the disjoint union of paths and cycles.\\